Battle of Drumclog: Battle

-A group of around 200 armed Covenanters moved east, to a boggy moor near the farm of Drumclog.
+A group of around 200 armed Covenanters moved east, to a boggy moor near the farm of Drumclog, starting the Covenanter rebellion of 1679.
 With about 40 mounted men, and armed with muskets and pitchforks, the Covenanter force was no rabble.
 Commanded by Robert Hamilton, the army took up a strong position behind a bog, or 'stank'.
 Claverhouse's force arrived, but were unable to engage the enemy directly due to the ground conditions.
 For some time groups of skirmishers exchanged fire across the stank, and Claverhouse felt he was gaining the upper hand.
 However, he was still unable to get his troops close to the Covenanters without becoming bogged down.

 At this point, the Covenanters decided to press the attack.
 William Cleland led a force around the stank, and advanced rapidly.
 Despite heavy fire from the government troops, the attack was entirely successful.
 The line of Claverhouse's force broke, and the dragoons were soon routed from the battlefield, leaving 36 dead.

+Aftermath

 The victory was a huge success for the rebellious Covenanters, although euphoria was short lived.
-Just three weeks later Claverhouse, under the leadership of the Duke of Monmouth, helped to crush the rebellion at the Battle of Bothwell Brig.
+Just three weeks later Claverhouse, under the leadership of the Duke of Monmouth, helped to crush the rebellion at the Battle of Bothwell Bridge.
 In the aftermath of the battle a trumpeter fleeing the battle is said to have been caught and killed by covenanters at Caldermill and the Trumpeter's Well named in his memory.
 A dubious account of the battle, attributed to the Laird of Torfoot allegedly written by Thomas Brownlee of the Covenanter army, was published in 1822.
 This followed a fictionalised version which appeared in Sir Walter Scott's novel Old Mortality in 1816.
 The battle is also remembered in a Child Ballad Loudoun Hill, or Drumclog.
 Claverhouse himself also left an account of the battle.